raydak-labs/configarr/docs/docs/intro.md

 - Save time by automating configuration management
 - Maintain consistency across your media servers
-- Easily implement best practices from TRaSH Guides
+- Easily implement best practices from TRaSH-Guides
 - Customize settings for your specific needs
-- We provide custom formats for different languages/countries as long as TrashGuide does not include them
+- We provide custom formats for different languages/countries as long as TRaSH-Guides does not include them

 ## Requirements